TULiberalArts/Anthropology/pages/graduate.md

 ## Biological Anthropology

-Biological anthropologists study the evolutionary origins of all humans, and the variation that exists among contemporary populations, as well as how biological variation existed in past populations.
-They consider how the environment, genes, and culture interact to shape human biology in the past and present.
+Biological anthropologists study the evolutionary origins of all humans and the variation that exists among contemporary populations, as well as how biological variation existed in past populations.
+They consider how the environment, genes and culture interact to shape human biology in the past and present.

 **Some areas of focus:**